victorocna/chessplanner/README.md

 ## Testing

-Tests are available for critical business logic and components.
+Tests are available for critical business logic and not for frontend components.
+There are, but not limited to:

 - determining the taxes a participant needs to pay
-- components with forms, snackbar notifications and others using enzyme
+- merging settings using deep object logic
+- CSV or Excel file upload logic

 ```bash
 npm run test
 ```

-## Deployment
+## Deployment on Netlify

-To skip the installation of `devDependencies`, add `NODE_ENV=production` to the environment variables of the service you are deploying this project.
+To skip the installation of `devDependencies`, add `NODE_ENV=production` to the environment variables.
+[See this article](https://docs.netlify.com/configure-builds/manage-dependencies/#node-js-environment) for reference.

 ## Further development